Periods and harmonic analysis on spherical varieties: Proofs of the results on the dual group

 First of all, we recall that F.\ Knop has defined \cite{KnOrbits} an action of the Weyl group on the set of Borel orbits on $\XX$; the stabilizer of the open orbit is equal to the group $W_{(X)}:=W_X\ltimes W_{L(X)}$.
 Here the group $W_X$, which is originally a subgroup of $\End(\varchi(\XX)\otimes\mathbb Q)$, is identified with its ``canonical lift'' to $W$, which consists of representatives of minimal length modulo $W_{L(X)}$ (the set of those representatives to be denoted by $[W/W_{L(X)}]$).
 In order to distinguish between the two, we will denote the subgroup of $\End(\varchi(\XX)\otimes\mathbb Q)$ by $\overline{W_X}$.
 Knop's action has the property \cite[Theorem 4.3]{KnOrbits} that $\varchi({^wY})=w\cdot \varchi(Y)$ (in characteristic zero).

-Recall that two \emph{strongly orthogonal} roots in a root system are two roots whose sum is not a root.
-We call two roots \emph{superstrongly orthogonal} if there is a choice of positive roots such that those two roots are simple and orthogonal.
-(Then they are strongly orthogonal.)
-In \cite{BrO}, Brion proves the following:
+Recall that two \emph{strongly orthogonal} roots in a root system are two roots whose sum and difference are not roots.
+We call two roots $\alpha$ and $\beta$ \emph{superstrongly orthogonal} if there is a choice of positive roots such that those two roots are simple and orthogonal.
+This is equivalent to the assertion that the only roots in the linear span of $\alpha$ and $\beta$ are $\pm \alpha, \pm \beta$.\footnote{Here is how to see the equivalence: If they are simple and orthogonal, the only root system they can generate is $A_1\times A_1$.
+Vice versa, if there are no more roots in their linear span, we can find real functionals $\ell_1$ and $\ell_2$, such that $\ell_1$ is positive on $\alpha, \beta$ and $\ell_2$ is zero on $\pm\alpha, \pm\beta$ and non-zero on all other roots.
+Then, for $s\gg 0$, the functional $\ell_1 + s \ell_2$ distinguishes a set of positive roots which must have $\alpha$ and $\beta$ as its simple elements, because it takes larger values on every other positive root.
+We thank Vladimir Drinfeld for pointing out this equivalence.} In \cite{BrO}, Brion proves the following: